- The Fed raised its benchmark interest rate by 25 basis points at its July 2023 meeting.

 - Pay off your credit card balances.
 You should never carry a credit card balance if you can avoid it, but it’s especially painful when interest rates are high.
 Make a plan to pay off your existing balances as soon as you can.
 If you need help, work with a nonprofit credit counseling agency.

-- Buy a New Car Sooner Than Later.
+- Buy a new car sooner than later.
 Auto loans are a weird bright spot for consumers so far this hiking cycle.
 Dealer financing rates haven’t increased much since 2021 as car dealers fight softening demand for new cars while undercutting banks and credit unions that also offer auto loans.
 Plus, both new and used car prices are coming down to earth as supply increases and demand cools.
+But this favorable dynamic probably won’t last much longer, especially if the U.S. avoids a formal recession.

 How We Got Here: Fed Funds Rate Hikes in 2023

 The FOMC has raised rates at a breakneck pace in 2022.

-The current federal funds target rate is nearly 500 basis points higher than it was at the beginning of 2022.
+The current federal funds target rate is 525 basis points higher than it was at the beginning of 2022.
 The gap will continue to increase with each subsequent Fed rate hike.

-But nothing is set in stone.
-It all comes back to what the economy does in the meantime.
+It all comes down to the macroeconomic picture.
 Hotter-than-expected inflation readings or job growth numbers in Q2 2023 could convince the Fed to hike longer and higher than expected, even if it results in a longer, deeper recession than forecast.
-If the economy looks to be cooling faster than anticipated, it’s not out of the question that the Fed does nothing on May 3.
+If the economy looks to be cooling faster than anticipated, it’s not out of the question that the Fed does nothing for a while, or even begins cutting rates.

 In that case, markets will inevitably look ahead to the next big question of the current Fed cycle: when and by how much it’ll start cutting the federal funds rate.